fangwei123456/spikingjelly/docs/source/APIs/spikingjelly.activation_based.layer.rst

 ----

-SpikingJelly provide multiple **batch normalization variants** that are optimized for deep SNNs.
+SpikingJelly provides multiple **batch normalization variants** that are optimized for deep SNNs.

 Standard Batch Normalization
 -----------------------------